TAP-GGC/Jedi/README.md

 5. Click “Sign up as a teacher”
 6. Here you will create your account with your name, username, email address, password, school / organization, and agree to the terms of use and other boxes it asks for you to check off.
 7. Click “Agree & Submit”
-•	If you cannot click this then check to make sure all fields are properly filled out and you add your signature in the bottom right corner.
+•	If you cannot click this then check to make sure all fields are properly filled out and you add your signature in the bottom right corner. <br>
 •	To add your signature simply type your name in the signature box.
 8. Check the email you used to sign up for the account for an account confirmation email and then Click “Complete Sign Up”.
    ![Creating a Teacher Sphero Account](Media/Creating%20a%20Teacher%20Sphero%20Account.pdf)